Morning Sickness is something I worried about when I found out I was pregnant!

 I started to experience morning sickness symptoms when I was seven weeks pregnant.

 The first symptom I experienced was nausea.
 It would usually happen in the mornings and last until the afternoon on and off.

 The nausea wasn’t too bad.

-It was not knowing when my nausea would turn into vomit that worried me!
+It was the not knowing when my nausea would turn into vomit that worried me!

 At about nine weeks pregnant!

-I hate it so much, and I had to throw it out.
-Even now, after pregnancy, I still hate that smell!
+I disliked it so much I had to throw it out.
+Even now, after pregnancy, I still don’t like that smell!